9 Common Mistakes in Prototype Testing and How to Avoid ThemMarch 7, 2022

 What to do instead: Create task scenarios

-Again, users are motivated by actual goals and you should be too.
-No matter what your company does, you have to step outside of the research box and imagine the real world scenarios where a user or customer will actually be looking for a product like yours.
+Again, users are motivated by actual goals.
+You should be too.
+No matter what your company does, you have to step outside of the research box and imagine real-world scenarios where a user or customer will actually be looking for a product like yours.

 Find information about our glass recycling program.